hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

-~> **Important:** Upgrading resource state is [not currently supported](https://github.com/hashicorp/terraform-plugin-framework/issues/42) in the next-generation framework.
+~> **Important:** Upgrading resource state is [not currently supported](https://github.com/hashicorp/terraform-plugin-framework/issues/42) in the framework.
 At this time, there is no reason to specify a schema version.
 It can be safely omitted.

 ## DeprecationMessage